MadhurAggarwal/RestApi-Flask-MongoDB-Docker/README.md

 This is an Assignment for CoRider.

 I've used Python and Flask to create Rest APIs which connect to MongoDB Database.
 The Entire App is then Containerized using Docker.
+The App stores username, email and passwords of each user alongwith a unique userID.

+In this Flask app, bson.objectid is used for providing a unique ObjectID.
+The Library werkzeug is used for hashing the passwords The Library pymongo is used for connecting the python app to MongoDB database

 # To Run
 Ensure you have Docker (and pip) Installed.
 Make Sure That MongoDB is available and running on default MongoDB port (localhost:27017).